-For over 20 years we have provided expert legal advice on bringing successful private prosecutions involving counterfeit goods, trading standards, consumer law and the protection of intellectual property rights, acting in some of the most complex criminal prosecutions in this field in England and Wales.
+For over 20 years we have provided expert legal advice in bringing successful private prosecutions involving counterfeit goods, trading standards, consumer law and the protection of intellectual property rights, acting in some of the most complex criminal prosecutions in this field.

 The areas in which we advise include: